reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 }
 ```

 Later, you want to style the notification message according to the current theme, so you read the current theme.
-Since `theme` is declared in the component body, it is a reactive value, and you must declare it as a depedency:
+Since `theme` is declared in the component body, it is a reactive value, and you must declare it as a dependency:

 ```js {3,9,11}
 function Form() {